This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

 Specifically, there are not enough of them who want to work at a Head Start.
 Not when they can make more money working at the nearby Target, which hiked its pay during the pandemic.
 And not when, with the same credentials, they can get a better-paying job at the local school district.

-“The fewer resources (children) have at home, the more they benefit from high-quality environments” like Head Start, Barnett says.
-Without it, he said, they show up in kindergarten further behind their classmates from middle- and upper-income households.
+Without those teachers, the preschools cannot serve as many students.
+It means fewer options for parents who cannot afford child care, and fewer early learning opportunities for children from needy families.
+Between 2013 and 2022, Head Start enrollment fell by nearly 350,000, according to the Annie E. Casey Foundation, in part because of staff shortages.

-In Wasilla, the regional Head Start group decided to raise employee pay to keep more staff from leaving.
+In Wasilla, the regional Head Start group decided to raise employee pay to retain staff.
 To do that, it had to close one center.
-Mark Lackey, executive director of CCS Early Learning, found he was competing for employees with the service sector, which raised pay during the pandemic to lure back reluctant workers.
-Last year, CCS Early Learning was paying teacher aides with two years on the job about $16 an hour, while Target was offering more than $17 to entry-level employees, Lackey said.

-“It’s just tragic,” Lackey says.
+“It’s just tragic,” says Mark Lackey, executive director of CCS Early Learning.
 “There’s so many more kids we could be serving.”

 A closing without closure

-Meadow Lakes’ Head Start was tucked into a strip mall off a four-lane highway, its pine green facade sandwiched between a charter school and a laundromat that offered showers.
-The kids who arrived there were sometimes smiling, sometimes crying, often carrying tiny backpacks to fit their small frames.
+Meadow Lakes’ Head Start was tucked into a strip mall, sandwiched between a charter school and a laundromat that offered showers.
+The kids who arrived there were sometimes smiling, sometimes crying, often carrying tiny backpacks.

 Head Start was there to help all of them.

 Its pioneering, multigenerational approach sought to build healthy environments for the children it served — and that meant supporting the adults in their lives, too.
-Many of the parents who sent their kids to Meadow Lakes attended Head Start themselves, like Cha Na Xiong, who had a child at the school.
-The son of Hmong refugees, he went to Head Start to learn English, allowing him to get a grasp on the language before he started kindergarten.
+Many of the parents who sent their kids to Meadow Lakes attended Head Start themselves.

 Kendra Mitchell, whose mother had her at 16, also went to Head Start, and sent her son Wayne to the Meadow Lakes school.
 He’ll head to kindergarten next year, but she said she’s seen how it’s shaped both his life – and hers.

-“He’s actually, you know, verbalizing his emotions and learning how to regulate his emotions at such a young age, which is extremely hard,” Mitchell said.

 Wayne's childhood has been marked by instability as Mitchell struggled with addiction and sent him to live with relatives.
 Wayne returned to live with her when she started recovery.
-When she enrolled him in Head Start, she said staff embraced her without judgment and helped connect her with resources as she got back on her feet.
-She told staff she was living in a cabin without running water; they got her a voucher so she could take Wayne to the neighboring laundromat for showers and laundry.
+When she enrolled him in Head Start, she said staff embraced her without judgment.
+She was living in a cabin without running water; they got her a voucher so she could take Wayne to the laundromat for showers and laundry.

 “They weren’t just lifting our son up.
 They were lifting us up as well,” Mitchell says.